sudipto-s/lonks/README.md

 # Lonks - Link shortener application.

-### Exhausted of not getting custom slugs in some popular link shortener applications, I thought of creating my own application.
+## Tired of not being able to choose custom slugs on popular link shortener platforms, I decided to build my own application — "Lonks".
-### So I made "Lonks" where users can login to their account, shorten links & get a dashboard to manage them.
+## It allows users to log into their accounts, shorten links, and manage them easily through a personalized dashboard.

 ## Visit [Lonks](https://lonks.onrender.com/)